steeletyphoon/fundamentals-1/hello/03/README.md

 ***operators***.
 Somehow programming is more fun with colors and these days adding color to terminal programs is pretty easy.
-Most terminals are still limited to 16 colors so we will use the [Solarized Dark Theme](http://ethanschoonover.com/solarized), our favorite here at SkilStak.
+Most terminals are still limited to 16 colors so we will use the [Solarized Dark Theme](http://ethanschoonover.com/solarized).
 What are the colors you ask?
 Type `colors` on the command-line to see:

 ![`colors` Help Command](../img/colors.png)